YongoDavid/DEMO-2024-JULY/README.md

 July-13
-I am sooo annoyed , my system data has been taking too much of my space and because of that i cant code with VS code. i have tried deleting thing but still the system data part of my storage keeps eating up the space.
+I am sooo annoyed , my system data has been taking too much of my space and because of that i cant code with VS code. i have tried deleting thing but still the system data part of my storage keeps eating up the space. i have been using (code sand box ) the online compiler but its just sooo slow.